-- you are age 55 or over

-- you have met the two years vesting period, and

-- your employer agrees.
+- you are age 55 or over - you have met the two year qualifying period, and your employer agrees.

 Flexible retirement helps you ease into retirement.
 If you reduce your hours or move to a less senior position, you can take some or all the benefits you have already built up.
 Your benefits may be reduced for early payment.